larahabashy/DSCI522_group_12/doc/report.md

-Here we attempt to apply two machine learning models `LogisticRegression` and `RandomForest` on a credit card default data set and find the better model with optimized hyperparameter to predict if a client is likely to default payment on the credit card in order to lower the risk for banks to issue credit card to more reliable clients.
+Here we attempt to apply two machine learning models `LogisticRegression` and `RandomForest` on a credit card default data set to predict whether the customer will default on the credit card payment for the next month in order to lower the risk for banks to issue credit card to more reliable clients.
+The result indicates that `LogisticRegression` with optimized hyperparameter `class_weight='balanced'` and `C=382` is the best performing model.
+We get f1 score of xxx for prediction on test data.
+It is a fair score but there is room for improvement.
+We suggest future research to apply feature engineering and to obtain more data for a better predication accuracy.
-`LogisticRegression` performed better compared to `RandomForest`.
-Our best prediction has f1 score of 0.51 with optimzed hyperpameter of *C=382* and *class\_weight=‘balanced’*.

 ## Introduction